jjdblast/bigdata-pipeline_wiki/Getting-Started.md

 SELECT * FROM gender LIMIT 100
 ```

+** IF ANY OF THE ABOVE DON'T WORK, PLEASE CREATE A GITHUB ISSUE AND/OR EMAIL help@fluxcapacitor.com FOR A QUICK RESPONSE.**

 ## Stopping the Pipeline Services
 The following must be done within the Docker Container.
 ```